monsoonmaelstrom/book2/book2.md

 “But Alex—”

 “First of all,” I begin, “let’s not talk about my brother while we’re naked in the bath together.
 But second, he’s the one who told you—no, basically ordered you—to come in here and get me naked.
 Believe me, he knew exactly where that would lead.
 I bet he’s already soundproofed this room.
-Feel free to check though.
+Feel free to check.
 I’ll wait,” I say, dropping a hand below the water to wrap around him.

 He moans as I apply pressure and begin stroking him.
 I see him trying to focus, but he doesn’t ask me to stop, so I don’t.
 After a moment, his mouth is back on mine with a new intensity.